All about UAS operational authorization: SORA, COnOPS and standard scenarios.

 Restricted operation according to standard scenarios (STS)

 By operating according to a standard scenario, you can easily obtain flight clearance.

-In order to keep the approval effort for flights in the specific category within limits, there is the possibility to operate without regulatory approval and instead with an operating declaration according to a predefined standard scenario, in accordance with EASA Implementing Regulation 2019/947.
-E.g. flight over populated areas with visual contact to the UAS and full control over people in the vicinity.
-Competent authorities are successively working on standard scenarios for drone operators to cover the most common use cases.
+In order to keep the approval effort for flights in the specific category within limits, there is the possibility to operate without regulatory approval and instead with an operating declaration according to a predefined standard scenario, in accordance with EASA implementing regulations 2019/947.
+This means the operation only needs be declared.
+A possible scenario is for instance a flight over populated areas with visual contact to the UAS and complete control over the people in the vicinity.
+The competent authorities are successively working on standard scenarios for drone operators to cover the most common use cases.

 Service / SUPPort